 DAP serves youth ages 7– 18 who reside in Tompkins County and are at risk of out of home placement.
 At risk behaviors include: truancy, disruptive school behaviors, running away, incorrigibility at home, aggressive outbursts, domestic violence, indicated reports of child abuse or neglect, mental health problems, substance abuse, and criminal offenses.

 DAP continues to provide a unique casework model that combines group learning and recreation with individual and family goal planning, advocacy, case management, crisis management, mentoring and parent guidance, and youth development.

 DAP caseworkers are available 24 hours a day through an on-call phone line to assist families and youth in crisis.
 Additionally, caseworkers routinely adjust their schedules to meet with families before 9 AM and after 5 PM, recognizing that families often need help outside of business hours.

-For more information about DAP & ROP, contact our Director of Youth & Outreach Services, Marisa Matsudaira at (607) 273-7494.
+For more information about DAP & ROP, contact Youth Services Clinical Supervisor, Marisa Matsudaira at (607) 273-7494.

 Return to Youth Services page